-Remember.
-The use of brakes on a long and/ or steep downgrade is only a supplement to the braking effect of the engine.
+Remember: The use of brakes on a long and/or steep downgrade is only a supplement to the braking effect of the engine.
 Once the vehicle is in the proper low gear, the following are the proper braking techniques:

-- Apply the brakes just hard enough to feel a definite slowdown. - When your speed has been reduced to approximately five mph below your "safe" speed, release the brakes.
-(This brake application should last for about three seconds.) - When your speed has increased to your "safe" speed, repeat steps 1 and 2.
+- 1. Apply the brakes just hard enough to feel a definite slowdown. - 2.
+When your speed has been reduced to approximately 5 mph below your "safe" speed, release the brakes. - 3.
+When your speed has increased to your "safe" speed, repeat Steps 1 and 2.